Victor van den Bogert

-Victor van den Bogert (born 12 August 1999) is a Dutch professional footballer who plays as a centre-back for club FC Den Bosch.
+Victor van den Bogert (born 12 August 1999) is a Dutch professional footballer who plays as a centre-back for Katwijk.

 Club career

 On 17 March 2017, van den Bogert signed his first professional contract with Willem II.
 He made his professional debut for Willem II in a 4–2 Eredivisie loss to SC Heerenveen on 3 March 2019.
+He became clubless in summer 2025, but was picked up by third-tier Katwijk in January 2026.